facebook/lexical/docs/design.md

 Lexical's core concerns itself with four main concerns:

 - Updates: the act of making changes to editor state
-- Transforms: the process of acting on ongoing updates
+- Node Transforms: the process of acting on ongoing updates
 - Reconcilation: the process of patching the DOM with the latest editor state
-- Listening: the process of reacting to changes that occur internally
+- Listening/Commands: the process of reacting to changes that occur internally

 Additionally, Lexical uses DOM mutation observers to ensure that any outside changes to the editor DOM element are either reverted back to Lexical's current editor state, or are